digital-land/considerations-obsidian/wiki/Consideration/Contravention of building notices.md

 - Tag/
 ---

-# Consideration/Contravention of building notices
+#Consideration #Stage/Archived #Prioritised/False #UpdateFrequency/Unknown #OS/Unknown

 Notices requiring work that does not comply with building regulations to be pulled down or removed, or for additional work to be carried out to make it comply

 ## Links

 * [Contravention of building notices consideration](https://design.planning.data.gov.uk/planning-consideration/contravention-of-building-notices)

-## Tags

-#Consideration #Stage/Archived #UpdateFrequency/Unknown #OS/Unknown